Product images of Porcelain dish

 We only use premium branded inks, and colours are independently verified to last between 100 and 200 years.

-Porcelain shell-shaped dish, part of a Japan pattern dessert service that belonged to Vice-Admiral Horatio Nelson (1758-1805).
+Porcelain dish, part of a Japan pattern dessert service that belonged to Vice-Admiral Horatio Nelson (1758-1805).
 It is painted and gilded with a pattern of flowers and leaves, predominantly in orange, blue, green and gold.
-The dish stands on three, moulded shell feet decorated with gilding.
-The edge is scalloped and curls over to form the handle.
+The dish is square, standing on four scroll feet decorated with gilding and acanthus moulding.
 In the inventory of the contents of his house at Merton, sold by Lady Hamilton in 1809, items of china of this pattern are referred to as the 'Botanical Set'.
-There are four similar dishes in the museum's collection AAA4615-AAA4618.
+There are four similar dishes in the museum's collections AAA4626-AAA4629.

 Flight & Barr

 - National Maritime Museum, Greenwich, London, Nelson-Ward Collection